guido-visser/vMix-M5Stick-Tally-Light/README.md

     4. Specify the input number that the stick must listen to.
 (This is the little number in the top left corner of every input)
 4. Hit the save button.
 5. The stick will restart with the given information.

+### Fields explained
+**SSID**

+A select dropdown which shows a list all the wifi networks found.

+**Hidden SSID Name**

+This field only shows when you select `Hidden network` in the SSID list.
+Type in the SSID that you want to connect to.

+**Password**

+The password that corresponds to the selected wifi network.

+**vMix IP Address**

+Fill in the IP Address of the computer where vMix is running.

+How to find the IP of the vMix PC:
+1. Press Win + R
+2. Type in `cmd` and hit enter.
+A commandprompt will appear
+3. In the commandprompt type `ipconfig` and press enter
+4. Your IP Address can be found behind the `IPv4 Address. . . . . . . . . . . : ` line

+**Main Tally Number**

+This field corresponds to the input number in vMix.
+Every input has a number in the top left corner of the video tile.
+Enter the input number you want the tally to respond to.

+**Multi Input**

+It's possible to have more inputs hooked into 1 tally light, you can provide a comma separated string to set this up.

+Example:

+When the Main Tally Number is set to `1` and Multi Input is set to `2,5`, this will be the behavior:

+SAFE:

+None of the inputs are in Preview or in the Program feed.

+PRE:

+One of the inputs is in Preview, none are on Program.

+LIVE:

+One of the inputs is on the Program feed.
+Live always has the highest priority.

+**Reconnect interval**

+Input is in seconds.
+This will try to reconnect to vMix every `x` seconds after the interval has passed when it's disconnected.
+This will loop if the connection cannot be established.

+WARNING:
+Since the stick is single threaded, when the stick tries to reconnect to vMix, the Web UI is not accessible!

+Example:
+When set to `10` it will try to reconnect to vMix every 10 seconds after connection was unsuccessful.

+**Brightness**

+Set the brightness of the LCD.
+Option to choose from:
+* 0%
+* 20%
+* 40%
+* 60%
+* 80%
+* 100%

+NOTE: Obviously, the battery will drain faster when the brightness is set to a high value.
+I recommend setting it at 60%.

 ---